Emil Bitsch: Defense of the Reich and death

 On 14 October, the USAAF Eighth Air Force (USAAF) launched the second Schweinfurt raid, attacking the vital ball bearing factories at Schweinfurt.
 In total, 291 B-17s from the 1st and 3rd Air Division, escorted by two fighter groups, were sent on the mission.
 The USAAF suffered heavy losses that day.
 III.
 Gruppe claimed eighteen aerial victories and Herausschüsse that day.
 A B-17 destroyed at 14:45 was credited to Bitsch.
 On 19 December, the Fifteenth Air Force targeted the railroad transportation infrastructure at Insbruck as well as Messerschmitt aircraft manufacturing sites at Augsburg.
 III.
 Gruppe intercepted the bombers near Insbruck and claimed eight aerial victories, among them, a B-17 shot down by Bitsch.

 Because the weather conditions at Bad Wörishofen rendered the airfield unserviceable, III.
 Gruppe was ordered to relocate to Leipheim on 18 February 1944.
 Bitsch claimed his 108th and last aerial victory on 23 February during the USAAF "Big Week" operation.
 On 15 March 1944, 344 heavy bombers of 2nd and 3rd Air Division, escorted by 588 fighter aircraft, attacked German aircraft manufacturing at Braunschweig.
 At 10:57, 20 aircraft from III.
 Gruppe took off at Leipheim and were initially ordered to Wiesbaden-Erbenheim.
 While the flight was still airborne, the Gruppe received further instructions and were vectored to intercept the USAAF bombers on their return from the target area.
 In the vicinity of Volkel in North Brabant, Netherlands, III.
 Gruppe came under attack of approximately 20 to 30 Republic P-47 Thunderbolt fighters.
 In this engagement, III.
 Gruppe lost six Messerschmitt Bf 109 G-6 fighters for one aerial victory claimed.
 That day, Bitsch was shot down and killed in action by a P-47 of the 352d Fighter Group in his Bf 109 G-6 (Werknummer 161139) 4 km west of Schijndel.
+Bitsch was succeeded by Oberleutnant Raimund Koch as commander of 8.
+Staffel.